Meet the researcher

 Condition such as achalasia and gastroparesis that affect the upper part of the gut (upper gastrointestinal, or upper GI) are a priority for Guts UK.
 We fund research in this area via our Guts UK Derek Butler Fellowship, which is the award that Dr McCann received.
 We have also launched a new Fellowship with Olympus exploring how best to use endoscopy to diagnose and manage other upper GI conditions, namely Barrett’s Oesophagus and Gastroesophageal Reflux Disease (acid reflux).

-If you are interested in supporting our work in upper GI conditions, which is hugely important, please donate to our ‘Upper GI Fund’.Click here to donate
+If you are interested in supporting our work in upper GI conditions, which is hugely important, please consider making a donation.
+If you would like to read more about the impact of achalasia please click here to read Kim’s personal story.Click here to donate